-A student is required by the State of Texas to indicate the endorsement he or she plans to follow upon entering 9th grade.
+A student is required to indicate the endorsement he or she plans to follow upon entering 9th grade.
 HISD offers courses to meet requirements for all five endorsements:

 Business and Industry Arts and Humanities

 Public Services Multidisciplinary Studies

-Science, Technology, Engineering and Mathematics (STEM)
+Science, Technology, Engi neering and Mathematics (STEM)

-Students are allowed, with parent consent, to change to a different endorsement plan during annual course selection.
+Students are allowed, with parent consent, to change to a different plan after the completion of their sophomore year.
 Under special circumstances, a student may elect to graduate without an endorsement under the high school foundation plan after the student's sophomore year if the student and the student's parent or guardian are advised by the school counselor of the benefits of graduating with one or more endorsements; and the student's parent or guardian files written permission with the high school allowing the student to graduate without an endorsement.